“It’s not down in any map; true places never are. ” Herman Melville

-A Feast fit for a Queen!
-This picture just doesn’t do real justice to the beauty of all these vegetables so please don’t judge by my visual.
-These 2 recipes are fantastic!
-Trust me!
-The roasted pepper salad was such a complex flavor with the oil cured olives (a newly discovered favorite!), capers and anchovies.
+A feast fit for a queen!
+This picture doesn’t do justice to the beauty of all these vegetables.
+The roasted pepper salad was such a complex flavor blended with oil cured olives (a newly discovered favorite), capers and anchovies.
 The homemade bread crumbs sprinkled on top added a contrasting crunch.
-Weiss explains that this salad never fails to impress and I agree.
 My pairing choice, The Best Nicoise Salad proved my culinary instincts correct.
-I really was surprised by the lovely added flavor of the roasted fennel bulb and tomato on the vine.
-Wow…really something.
+I really was surprised by the lovely added sweetness of the roasted fennel bulb and tomato on the vine.
 Don’t underestimate the tomato on the vine, it’s absolutely worth the trouble finding it.
-The recipes worked very well together in spite of one being Italian and one French. (presumably).
-Oh yeah, I also added some leftover potato salad from a few days ago and that worked really well.
-So a little German touch too!
-A real European experience.
-This combo would make a great summer picnic.
-Grab a blanket and a bottle of wine or your favorite IPA and you will be well on your way to a memorable day.

 Peperoni al Forno Conditi

-2 to 3 slices stale white peasant bread, 3 red bell peppers, 3 yellow bell peppers, 1/4 cup oil cured black olives pitted and chopped, 3 anchovy fillets finely chopped, 1/4 salt cured capers drained, 1 cup minced flat leaf parsley, 4 tablespoons olive oil, flaky salt such as Maldon
+Ingredients: 2 to 3 slices stale white peasant bread, 3 red bell peppers, 3 yellow bell peppers, 1/4 cup oil cured black olives pitted and chopped, 3 anchovy fillets finely chopped, 1/4 cup salt cured capers drained and rinsed, 1 cup minced flat leaf parsley, 4 tablespoons olive oil, flaky salt such as Maldon

 - Cut the stale bread into rough chunks and pulse in a food processor until course crumbs.
 Spread crumbs on plate or paper towel and set aside to crisp up and dry out.

-- Heat the oven to 375 F. Line a baking sheet with aluminum foil.
+- Heat the oven to 375 F. Line a baking sheet with parchment paper.
 Wash and dry the peppers and arrange on baking sheet.
 Bake for 45 minutes turning the peppers every 10 minutes with a tong.
 By the end they should be all blistered and soft with juices escaping.

 - Remove peppers, allow to cool until able to handle.
 Remove plug, seeds, skins.
 Tear or cut the pepper flesh into bite size strips or pieces.

 - Put the salad together: Arrange peppers on platter or plate, sprinkle the plate of peppers with breadcrumbs, olives, anchovies, capers, parsley and drizzle with olive oil.
 Mix gently or just layer, and add a few pinches of salt to taste.
 Serve right away or let sit at room temperature, covered, for up to 4 hours before serving.
-If you’re not serving the peppers right away, don’t sprinkle on the breadcrumbs until the last minute.
-That way the retain the crunch.
+If you’re not serving the peppers right away, don’t sprinkle on the breadcrumbs until the last minute, that way they will retain the crunch.

 The Best Nicoise Salad

-1 large fennel bulb sliced very thin, good quality olive oil, Maldon flaky salt, freshly ground black pepper, 1 pound cherry tomatoes on vine (don’t skip the vine type), 3/4 pound green beans, 4 large eggs, 1 pound fingerling potatoes, 1 tablespoon Dijon mustard, 2 tablespoons white wine vinegar, can of tuna preserved in oil, fresh lemon juice and 1/2 cup of Nicoise or Kalamata olives.
+Ingredients: 1 large fennel bulb sliced very thin, good quality olive oil, maldon flaky salt, freshly ground black pepper, 1 pound cherry tomatoes on vine (don’t skip the vine type), 3/4 pound green beans, 4 large eggs, 1 pound fingerling potatoes, 1 tablespoon dijon mustard, 2 tablespoons white wine vinegar, can of tuna preserved in oil, fresh lemon juice and 1/2 cup of nicoise or kalamata olives

 1.Heat the oven to 250 F and roast the sliced fennel tossed with a little olive oil and seasoned well for about 40 minutes.
 Drizzle oil and season the tomatoes (leave vine on) and roast 1.5 hours.